APogue/APogue.github.io/_includes/sections/months-prior-main.md

 </figure>

 While the antisemitic imagery displayed in [21](##fig:regents-antisemitic-pig) might be obvious to some, this is not the case for others.
 [22](##fig:reddit-regents-pig) shows "MysteriousQueen81" attempting to gamify logic in order to argue the semantics underlying the imagery.
-To which anyone familiar with racist imagery in our art[^56] and culture[^57] might borrow "ToTheLastParade"'s response in saying, "The mental gymnastics in this post..."
+To which anyone familiar with racist imagery in our art and culture might borrow "ToTheLastParade"'s response in saying, "The mental gymnastics in this post..."

 [Figure 23](##fig:Hillel-oct-concern-1) and [Figure 24](##fig:hillel-oct-concern-2) depict Hillel's Executive Director, Dan Gold messaging over the pro-Palestinian movement's immediate offensive stance after the events of Oct 7th.
 The posts, dated October 26th, refer to a flooding of "emails and phone calls from constituents and stakeholders from every corner of our community" over the chant against "Israel and Jews..."we charge you with genocide"".